our-story-media/ourstory-resources/doc_gen/guide/ideation/README.md

 <Leader>

-The ideation step in the process is designed to introduce the community to the Our Story process, and to support them creating their stories that they will then record onto video later in the process.
+The ideation step in the process is designed to introduce the community to the Indaba process, and to support them creating their stories that they will then record onto video later in the process.

-The Our Story process includes spaces for group design excercises.
+The Indaba process includes spaces for group design excercises.
 You might already have established methods for scaffolding this process bu if not, ours can be easily applied to most contexts.

 </Leader>